f3l1x98/open_audio_books_api/README.md

 # OpenAudioBook Api

-This project is a Java Spring Boot REST Api using the clean architecture approach in combination with gradle modules.
+This project is a Java Spring Boot REST Api using the clean architecture approach in combination with gradle modules and CQRS pattern.

 The Api allows the streaming of audiobooks from the local storage.